YANCEY WHITE (b. 1809-1813, d. after 1880)

 confirmed by the present author:

-There can be two interpretations.
-Yancey married Rebecca Bryce who was also known in 1850 as Margaret, whose age was misstated by 10 years.
-OR Rebecca died and Yancey married Margaret, a widow 10 years his senior and relocated to northwest Anderson County.
-She had slaves.
+There can be two interpretations of his wives' different names in 1840 and 1850: One, Yancey married Rebecca Bryce who was also known in 1850 as Margaret, whose age was misstated by 10 years.
+Two, Rebecca died and Yancey located to northwest Anderson County and married Margaret, a widow 10 years his senior who had slaves.
 In 1850 she was stepmother to 17-year old Jane.
+From the different name and age, and knowing the later habits of Yancey, I favor the latter: that before 1850 Yancey White moved from western Pickens to nearby Anderson County and married an older woman.
+She was a slaveholder in 1850 of a 25-year old woman and her two young children.

 By the 1860 census Yancey White, 49, had moved to Cave Spring district, Cave Spring post office, Floyd County, Georgia.
 He was a farmer and the only household member was Eliza White, 80.
 That person is likely his mother.
+Perhaps an aunt.
+In tax records she is later listed as "Mrs. E. White."
+That is, a widow.
 The form is mixed up, but one or both of them was born in South Carolina.
 His name is not on the slave schedule as an owner that year.
 If Yancey’s mother was Eliza and Adolphus’s mother was Nancy, then Yancey and Adolphus can be related no closer than first cousins.

 In 1860 Yancey White, 49, was in Cave Spring